mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-1.md

 }
 ```

-We now have a basic starter project.
+We now have a very basic starter project.
 We’ve written some scripts that allow us to simply type the command `npm start` to run a server, watch for changes, compile Sass to CSS and reload the page.
 An example repository can be found [here](https://github.com/mbarker84/project-starter).

-We could now go ahead and install some packages and write scripts to automate some of our other tasks, such as optimising images, creating SVG sprites and building JS.
+We could now go ahead and install some packages and write scripts to automate some of our other tasks, such as optimising images, creating SVG sprites and uglifying JS.
 [This CSS Tricks article](https://css-tricks.com/why-npm-scripts/) has a great rundown of a few more scripts you might like to add, as well as a [starter repository](https://github.com/damonbauer/npm-build-boilerplate).
 (Be aware, one or two of the packages included in the example have since been deprecated.
 You may need to search NPM for substitutes.)

-The more tasks we want to run, the more scripts we’ll need to write, and orchestrating them all becomes more complex.
-But in the next article we’ll look at how [Parcel](https://parceljs.org/), an application bundler, can automate a lot of these tasks for us with minimal configuration, and provide the tooling we need in order to build larger projects.
+This may serve us perfectly well for small projects, but the more tasks we want to run, the more scripts we’ll need to write, and orchestrating them all becomes more complex.
+So, in the next article we’ll look at how [Parcel](https://parceljs.org/), an application bundler, can automate a lot of these tasks for us with minimal configuration, and provide the tooling we need in order to build larger projects.

 ## See the next articles in this series